 What could bankruptcy possibly do for someone who was solvent?

-His problem was liquidity and an income that was certain to decline.
+His problem was liquidity and an income that was certain to decline in the next few years.

 His generous disability income would end at 65, leaving him with only Social Security and the income from the illiquid annuities to live on.